YamilaTimmer/depmap-portal-data-visualizations/README.md

 - Yamila Timmer ([https://github.com/YamilaTimmer](https://github.com/YamilaTimmer))

 ## Description

 The [Dependency Map](https://depmap.org/portal/) (DepMap) portal offers large batches of open-access cancer research data, in order to support new scientific discoveries within the field.
 However visualising large amounts of data has proven to be difficult.
-DepMap Visualiser is a tool that allows users to visualise DepMap data in various ways, such as barplots, boxplots and heatmaps.
+DepMap Visualiser is a tool that allows users to visualise DepMap data in various ways, including barplots, boxplots, violin plots and heatmaps.
 Users can do all of this while filtering on specific metadata to include/exclude the data, as the user wishes.
+For more background information or for more information on how to interpret the plots generated in this application, please see [# How to interpret the data](README.md#how-to-interpret-the-data).

 ### Key-features
 - Visualise large batches of DepMap data,
 - Allows selecting different metadata parameters, to fine-tune data,
+- Generating plots with the data, including bar plots, boxplots, violinplots and heatmaps,
+- Generating sortable tables with the filtered data,
 - The ability to save the generated visuals (.png) and the table data (.csv/.xlsx),
 - User-friendly dashboard interface.